mprizzuto/php-efp-oct/simple-math/pseudocode.md

 ## pseudcode
 - only allow numerical data.

 -	if user submits anythng but numbers, output appropriate error message

-- else, output the numbers with the approproaye operations applied to them
+- else, output the numbers with the appropriate operations applied to them

+- dont allow negative numbers, output error

+- initialize numberOne and numberTwo, point them to their respective form inputs

+- initialize result as a  string. interperolate variables in message

+assume numOne is 4 and numTwo is 2

+numOne * numTwo is 8
+numOne + numTwo is 6
+numOne - numTwo is 2
+numOne / numTwo is 2

+- create functions for each mathematical function.
+Have them return the result of the operation

+- interpolate function calls in result string. see example output above